K0nker8/PatternAnalysis-2025/recognition/Task_8_Convnext_48833974/README.md

 ## 3. Dataset

-This implementation of ConvNeXT uses the ANDI Alizheimers data set of brain MRI data.
+This implementation of ConvNeXT uses the ANDI Alzheimer's data set of brain MRI data.
 This data has been processed into greyscale and has been sorted into train and test data based on AD (non-healthy) and NC (healthy) data.
-Each image has been rezised into the default format for ConvNeXt (224*224) and has then been converted to a torch tensor.
-In order to improve the qulaity of model training, images in the dataset have been randomly flipped, rotated, and translated to esnure that the model is robust and will not overfit the training dataset.
+Each image has been resized into the default format for ConvNeXt (224*224) and has then been converted to a torch tensor.
+In order to improve the quality of model training, images in the dataset have been randomly flipped, rotated, and translated to ensure that the model is robust and will not overfit the training dataset.
 The train data was further partitioned into a smaller validate set for hyperparameter tuning.
 ![A sample image from the dataset](218391_78.jpeg)

 ## 4. Training